-We then cut to a U.S Senate hearing, and the return of Jeff Goldblum’s Dr. Ian Malcolm, on whether the surviving dinosaurs on Islar Nublar should be helped (before the now active volcano erupts), and given rights like other living creatures.
+We then cut to a U.S Senate hearing, and the return of Jeff Goldblum’s Dr Ian Malcolm, on whether the surviving dinosaurs on Islar Nublar should be helped (before the now active volcano erupts), and given rights like other living creatures.

 Claire is convinced by Eli Mills, Lockwood’s second in command, to return to the Isla Nublar and help save some of the last remaining dinosaur species, with ‘Blue’ the Velociraptor being the main target.
 She then goes to recruit Chris Pratt’s Owen Grady (in a scene that parallel’s the first movie), to help rescue Blue.

 Once on the island, and they find Blue, the mercenaries turn on them and reveal that Mills’ real plan is to capture the dinosaurs and then sell them as weapons to the highest bidder.
-The rest of the movie follows Owen, Claire, Justice Smith’s Franklin Webb, and Daniella Pineda’s Dr. Zia Rodriguez, as they infiltrate the Dinosaur auction, try and free the dinosaurs, discover more on exactly why it was Lockwood and Hammond fell out (hint, it’s related to human cloning), and of course the movie’s heroes taking on the latest ‘deadliest dinosaur ever’.
+The rest of the movie follows Owen, Claire, Justice Smith’s Franklin Webb, and Daniella Pineda’s Dr Zia Rodriguez, as they infiltrate the Dinosaur auction, try and free the dinosaurs, discover more on exactly why it was Lockwood and Hammond fell out (hint, it’s related to human cloning), and of course the movie’s heroes taking on the latest ‘deadliest dinosaur ever’.

-The film spends a surprising amount of time early on developing it’s newer characters, and catching us up with returning ones such as Chris Pratt’s Owen Grady, and Bryce Dallas Howard’s Claire Dearing.
+The film spends a surprising amount of time early on developing its newer characters, and catching us up with returning ones such as Chris Pratt’s Owen Grady, and Bryce Dallas Howard’s Claire Dearing.

-And so at the end when she sets them all free claiming “they’re alive like me” it doesn’t quite pay off in the way that one or two scenes showing a little more about her backstory, and how she know feels knowing she’s a clone would of worked much better.
+And so at the end when she sets them all free claiming “they’re alive like me” it doesn’t quite pay off in the way that one or two scenes showing a little more about her backstory, and how she feels knowing she’s a clone would have worked much better.

-Admittedly we saw dinosaurs escape from the island in The Lost World, but it was a relatively contained part of the movie, and didn’t have huge consequences going forward, given that Jurassic World was later created and became a huge success (proving regular people weren’t scared off enough with the destruction the dinosaurs caused).
+Admittedly we saw dinosaurs escape from the island in The Lost World, but it was a relatively contained part of the movie and didn’t have huge consequences going forward, given that Jurassic World was later created and became a huge success (proving regular people weren’t scared off enough with the destruction the dinosaurs caused).